atfinke/logger/README.md

 ## Usage

 Runs as an agent app (invisible).
-On launch, will print top keys, commands, and words.
+On launch, will print total clicks and top keys, commands, and words.
 Visible in `Console.app` by filtering for the `com.andrewfinke.logger` subsystem.